hardikk04/-DOJOS-KATANAS-ReimagineRound1/README.md

 Brand Video by: [Arthur Whitehead](https://www.youtube.com/@ArthurWhitehead).

+Coca-Cola Model: Thanks to [Atharv Sonawale](https://www.linkedin.com/in/atharvsonawale/), our paid Blender artist, for the fantastic 3D model in our Coca-Cola project.

 Organizers: First of all, thank you to Team [Sheryians](https://sheryians.com/) for providing us with the opportunity to showcase our skills.

 Libraries: Thanks to [GSAP](https://gsap.com/), [Three.js](https://threejs.org/), [Lenis.js](https://lenis.darkroom.engineering/), [Swiper](https://swiperjs.com/), [Vite](https://vitejs.dev/), [Vite-plugin-glsl](https://github.com/UstymUkhman/vite-plugin-glsl), [Vercel](https://vercel.com/), and [Remix Icon](https://remixicon.com/).
 These libraries and packages were instrumental in our project's success.